 Our Mission: To teach, to heal, to discover

 At the UA Steele Children's Research Center, our physician-scientists and researchers are passionately dedicated to improving children's health through basic science research, translational research and clinical research.

 Our researchers and physician-scientists conduct research in many areas, such as autism, autoimmune disorders, cancer and blood diseases, type 1 diabetes, GI disorders and lung disease, to name a few.
 Our researchers receive grant support from national funding agencies such as the National Institutes of Health, the CDC, foundations, non-profit organizations and community philanthropy.

-In addition to conducting research, our physician-scientists provide compassionate healthcare for children at Diamond Children's, affiliated outpatient clinics, Tucson Medical Center, Northwest Hospital and outpatient clinics throughout Arizona.
+In addition to conducting research, our physician-scientists provide compassionate healthcare for children at Banner Children's - Diamond Children's Medical Center and its affiliated outpatient clinics, and hold specialty clinics in rural areas throughout Arizona.
 What's more, our faculty train the next generation of pediatricians, pediatric subspecialists and basic-science researchers.

 In all our endeavors--whether it's teaching, healing or discovering, we are committed to improving children's health!